 Here it is how Etcher default interface looks like.

-As you see in the above picture, the Interface is really simple.
+As you see in the above picture, the Interface is really simple and beautiful.
 You can easily find out how to burn an Image, can't you?

 Let me show you how to create an Ubuntu bootable USB drive.